Where Can You Safely Surrender a Baby?

 Afraid of getting “in trouble” for your citizenship status, substance use, or other challenges

 Afraid that it’s too late to choose adoption

 Worried that choosing adoption means you won’t be able to remain anonymous

 If you are wondering, “Where can I abandon a baby?” we need to make it clear that you should never leave an unwanted baby in unsafe conditions.
 Before you make any plans, you should know that adoption is always an option for you and your child and is a better, safer choice than having to resort to abandonment.

 This guide will explore your options to safely surrendering your baby, as well as the alternatives you have available.

 Whatever your specific situation may be, if you’re a woman who’s thinking about surrendering a baby, we want you to know that help is available and we’re here to listen.
-To speak with an adoption professional, please call 1-800-ADOPTION today or fill out our free information form to get more information.
+To speak with an adoption professional right now, call 1-800-ADOPTION or fill out our free information form.
 Until then, continue reading to learn more.

 Private Adoption: Your Best Alternative to Surrendering a Baby

 - Or how far along you are in your pregnancy, adoption is always an option.